Cognitive Processing Therapy

 CPT is a treatment for anyone who deals with PTSD symptoms.
 Those who have experienced trauma such as abuse, rape, combat, or a natural disaster can get caring treatment to help them understand what happened and how it has affected them.
 CPT can give you tools to process what you’ve gone through and strategies and resources to understand how you’ve responded.
 With help from a therapist you trust, you can pinpoint patterns that trigger your symptoms and keep you in a cycle of specific thoughts and behaviors.

-Schedule A CBT Session
+Schedule a CPT Session

 Book Online